apache/flink/docs/ops/cli.md

                                           directory is specified, the configured
                                           default will be used
                                           ("state.savepoints.dir").
+  Options for yarn-cluster mode:
+     -m,--jobmanager <arg>            Address of the JobManager (master) to which to connect.
+Use this flag to connect to a different JobManager than the one specified in the configuration.
+     -yid,--yarnapplicationId <arg>   Attach to running YARN session -z,--zookeeperNamespace <arg>    Namespace to create the Zookeeper sub-paths for high availability mode

   Options for default mode:
      -m,--jobmanager <arg>           Address of the JobManager (master) to which to connect.
 Use this flag to connect to a